In this section

 Independent Schools Queensland (ISQ) in partnership with the Queensland Independent Schools Parents Network (QIS Parents Network), the sector’s peak parent body, are dedicated to elevating and enhancing parent and community engagement in independent schools through targeted programs and regular events.

-In 2021, ISQ and the QIS Parents Network ran the Engaging Parents in Inquiry Curriculum (EPIC) research program, led by internationally recognised parent engagement experts from Griffith University, Dr Linda Willis and Professor Beryl Exley.
+ISQ and the QIS Parents Network run the Engaging Parents in Curriculum (EPIC) research program, led by internationally recognised parent engagement experts from Griffith University, Dr Linda Willis and Professor Beryl Exley.

 Read the full EPIC report and watch the short video (below), which gives an overview of the project.
 Member schools can also access insights from the project, as well as a full range of other materials related to Parent Engagement via the ISQ Member Hub.